Howard is a DIY guy who usually sells a car in better condition than he bought it. He prefers older and foreign cars.

 I check tire pressures monthly on the first of the month.
-Sometimes I’ll catch a small leak that I never would have noticed otherwise.
+Sometimes I’ll catch a small leak that I would never have noticed otherwise.
 I do it first thing in the morning, before driving on them or letting the sun warm them up.
 If I need to add air, I exceed by 2–5 psi and then bleed them off the next morning.
-As temperatures rise during the spring, pressures will actually rise slightly and I might have to bleed off ½ psi or so each month.
-In the fall, the cool dense air occupies less volume and I find that I usually have to add a bit of air each month.
+As temperatures rise during the spring, pressures will actually rise slightly, and I might have to bleed off ½ psi or so each month.
+In the fall, the cool, dense air occupies less volume, and I find that I usually have to add a bit of air each month.
 Since every tire pressure gauge reads differently, I always use the same one.

 But what is that optimum tire pressure?
-The manual probably doesn’t specify, and certainly not for non-OEM size, aftermarket tires and wheels.
+The manual probably doesn’t specify, and certainly not for non-OEM size, aftermarket tires, and wheels.

 The Dynamics of Tire Grip: How to Find the Optimum Tire Pressure

 There are several objectives in setting the correct tire pressure, but the primary one is maximizing the tire contact patch.
 The contact patch is the somewhat squarish oval area of the tire that flattens in contact with the road at any given point.
-That is where the tire grips the road to achieve traction for braking, acceleration and lateral G-forces.
+That is where the tire grips the road to achieve traction for braking, acceleration, and lateral G-forces.

 When tire pressures are too high, the tire balloons, increasing slightly in diameter and reducing the contact patch in both length and width.
 When tire pressures are too low—think of a flat tire—the contact patch is larger, but the increased sidewall flex produces damaging heat.
 Your car’s owner’s manual undoubtedly points out that tire pressures either too high or too low can ruin tires or cause problems even more serious and dangerous.